 Care leavers will be allocated a member of our Admissions team as a single point of contact from application through to commencing studies at the University, supporting you with any queries or concerns that might arise.

-Care leavers will be allocated a member of our Mental Health and Wellbeing team to support your needs while studying at the University, offering personal mentoring and guidance on whatever you need to thrive at BCU.
+Care leavers will have access to our Mental Health and Wellbeing team who can support you while studying at the University.
+They can offer advice and guidance on a range of topics and help you access information and support with whatever you need to thrive at BCU.*

 Eligibility for an exit support payment